 The Amendment allows us to continue to utilize long-term equity incentives in order to secure and retain the services of employees of the Company and its subsidiaries, and align the interests of employees with the interests of our shareholders.
 The shares requested in this proposal are intended to be granted to further the purposes of the Incentive Plan.
 We last sought and received shareholder approval for an increase in the number of shares authorized for issuance under the Incentive Plan in 2021.
 The intent at that time was that the 2021 share reserve increase would cover our share needs for the foreseeable future.
-Instead of an annual award program providing for year-over-year annual equity awards to our executive officers and employees, we grant larger awards intended to incentivize recipients for longer periods.
-As a result of the equity grants that we have made to attract, retain, and incentivize our executive officers and employees, we do not currently have enough shares remaining available for issuance under the Incentive Plan to continue to grant equity awards to our employees.
+Instead of an annual award program providing for year-over-year annual equity awards to our executive officers and employees, we grant larger awards intended to incentivize our executive officers and employees, we do not currently have enough shares remaining available for issuance under the Incentive Plan to continue to grant equity awards to our employees.